Joe Haines (journalist)

-Joseph Thomas William Haines (born 29 January 1928) is a British journalist and former press secretary to Labour Party leader and Prime Minister Harold Wilson.
+Joseph Thomas William Haines (29 January 1928 – 19 February 2025) was a British journalist and press secretary to Labour Party leader and Prime Minister Harold Wilson.

 Early life and career

-Born in Rotherhithe, then an impoverished area of London with appalling housing conditions, Haines was the youngest child of a dock worker who died when he was 2.
+Born in Rotherhithe, then an impoverished area of London with substandard housing conditions, Haines was the youngest child of a dock worker who died when he was two.
 His mother, a cleaner at a hospital, brought up the family.
 He joined the Labour Party as a teenager.
-At 14, he became a copyboy on the Glasgow Bulletin, and then a lobby reporter at Westminster in 1950.
+At 14, he became a copy boy on the Glasgow Bulletin, and then a lobby reporter at Westminster in 1950.

 In 1954, Haines became the political correspondent for George Outram & Co. in Glasgow, before moving to Edinburgh around 1960 to work for the Scottish Daily Mail.
 From 1964 he was employed by the pre-Murdoch Sun, and became Harold Wilson's press secretary in 1969.